 EXPLORE | Looking for more adventures in Bali?
 Check out the Bali- Indonesia Destination page!

-Walk/ride from centre of Ubud or catch a taxi/scooter.
+Walk/ride to the Monkey Forest from centre of Ubud or catch a taxi/scooter.

 Visit the Sacred Monkey Forest Sanctuary website at www.monkeyforestubud.com